Accurate Recycling Labels

 Step 2.
 New Reporting Requirements

-CalRecycle will update regulations to require material management facilities and operations to report regularly through CalRecycle’s Recycling and Disposal Reporting System:
+CalRecycle updated regulations to require material management facilities and operations to report regularly through CalRecycle’s Recycling and Disposal Reporting System:

 • How materials are collected or processed in the state